nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 [//]: # (@@author eugenetangkj - reused with modifications)
 [//]: # (Adapted from https://ay2223s1-cs2103t-w17-4.github.io/tp/UserGuide.html#navigating-the-user-guide)

-After setting up and launching InternBuddy, you would see a GUI.
-Figure 1 illustrates the main parts of InternBuddy's GUI and Table 1 explains the function for each part.
-We will be referencing the different parts of the GUI throughout this developer guide.
+After launching InternBuddy, you would see a GUI.
+Figure 1 illustrates the main parts of InternBuddy's GUI and Table 1 explains their functions.
+We will be referencing these different parts throughout this developer guide.

 <p align="center">
   <img src="images/gui-markup.png" width="700" />